-At Oktanyan Der-Grigorian Law Group, Inc., we understand that the psychological or emotional injuries that occur in the workplace can result in suffering that is very real, much like an injury that causes physical pain.
+At Oktanyan Der-Grigorian Law Group, we understand that the psychological or emotional injuries that occur in the workplace can result in suffering that is very real, much like an injury that causes physical pain.
 However, we also routinely see how these types of injuries are treated with a high degree of skepticism by insurance companies, and are often denied, making it more challenging for you to get the benefits you need.
-Our attorneys will fight for your rights, take the necessary actions to help prove your injuries are valid and help you secure the compensation you need for your care and well being.
+Our attorneys will fight for your work related stress claims, take the necessary actions to help prove your injuries are valid, and help you secure the work related stress compensation you need for your care and well being.
 Call us at 818-230-2428 to find out how we can help you.

 A claim based on a work-related injury that is solely psychological in nature is referred to as a “stress claim.”
 In such cases, an employee has sustained emotional or mental injuries because of stressful conditions at the workplace.
 As the result of a stressful incident or ongoing stress, a worker may be unable to perform tasks such as interacting with others or focusing on the job.
 These types of psychological issues might force the worker to take time off from work.
 For example, such injuries often occur when an employee is subjected to a hostile work environment that subjects him or her to sexual harassment or threats, etc.